Luckvery/sift-js/README.md

 # Sift
-*Validations on steriods*
+*Validations and typing on steriods*
-> Run your parameters through the Sift to define rules upfront, simplifying your implementation.
+> Run your parameters through the Sift to define rules upfront, simplifying your js implementation.

-I used this a lot with grunt.
+I use this a lot with grunt.
 I plan on using it in a few other js projects too.
 I'd love to hear any feed back on improvements and ways you've used it!

 ### The Sift Config Object